marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 # Negotiating Extension Use

-Endpoints advertise their support of the extension described for mode 2 by sending the ice (0x3d7e9f0bca12fea6) transport parameter (section 7.4 of
+Endpoints advertise their support of the extension needed for mode 2 and 3 by sending the ice (0x3d7e9f0bca12fea6) transport parameter (section 7.4 of
 {{!RFC9000}}) with an empty value.
 An implementation that understands this transport parameter MUST treat the receipt of a non-empty value as a connection